chargersfan47/CBP/README.md

    - The default list of custom TFs was provided by syndotc.
 The intra-day TFs are all factors of 1440, or in other words, divide evenly into a day.
 The multi-day TFs run up to 36D.
 Also included are the 1W up to 6W, and the 1mo and 2mo.
    - This script will now optionally accept -p or --path as a command line argument, followed by a path to your folder where the 1m candle data is saved.

-### Step 3: Find 1v1 instances.
-Run `historical_opps_finder_1v1.py`
+### Step 3: Find 1v1 and 1v1+1 instances.
+Run `historical_instances_finder_updater.py`
-   - This script processes historical candle data to find instances of 1v1 candle breaks.
+   - Scan historical candle data to identify 1v1 and 1v1+1 candle breaks and write them to instance CSVs.
-   - It calculates some Fibonacci retrace levels for further analysis and saves the results to CSV files.
+   - Computes Fibonacci retrace levels for further analysis and saves them with the instances.
+   - Reads what’s already in your files and adds new instances going forward; if the latest prior instance qualifies as 1v1+1, it will upgrade that entry.
+   - Recommended as the standard finder (supersedes the older 1v1 finder scripts).

 ### (Optional) Step 4: Find XvY instances.
 Run `historical_opps_finder_XvY.py`
-   - This script processes historical candle data to find instances of XvY candle breaks.
+   - Process historical candle data to find XvY candle breaks.
-   - It calculates some Fibonacci retrace levels for further analysis and saves the results to CSV files.
+   - Computes Fibonacci retrace levels for further analysis and saves the results to CSV files.

 ### Step 5: Process instances.
 ####  Run `historical_process_status_of_instances.py`